tomdbrophy/pands-project/README.md

 Pairwise correlations can also be used to see if a change in one variable is likely to be a predictor of a correlated change in another variable.
 Below correlation heatmap shows the degree of correlation between variables:
 ![Correlation Heatmap](correlation_heatmap.png)

+In the above correlation heatmap the diagonal line going from top left to bottom right can be discounted.
+The correlation along that line is 1 as every variable of course correlates with itself.
+A few interesting points on observing the correlation heatmap:
+- Petal length and petal width are very highly correlated.
+This would seem to indicate that an increase in one is nearly always matched by an increase in the other (and vice versa).
+- Sepal length has a large (although slightly lesser) correlation with both petal length and petal width.
+- Sepal length and sepal width have very little correlation.
+- Sepal width is somewhat negatively correlated with both petal length and petal width.
+- Sepal width is not strongly correlated with any other variable.
+What correlation is there is a negative correlation (meaning as sepal width increases all other variable tend to decrease).

 [^1]: https://archive.ics.uci.edu/ml/datasets/iris
 [^2]: https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/